sambacha/yearn-finance-tokenlist/.github/ISSUE_TEMPLATE/remove-token-request.md

 ---
 name: Remove token request
 about: Remove a token from the tokenlist.
-title: 'Request: remove {Token name}'
+title: "Request: remove {Token name}"
 labels: remove-request
 ---

 - [ ] I understand that filing an issue does not guarantee removal from the tokenlist.